Black seabream: Biology

 The black seabream is omnivorous, feeding on algae and benthic invertebrates. especially crustaceans.
 It often gathers in large schools.
 This species is a protogynous hermaphrodite, the females can attain sexual maturity at around two years old and a total length of 17.3 cm while in the males sexual maturity is reached at around three years old and a total length 22.7 cm.
 Once they have matured as males the appear to remain male until reaching a length of 30 cm and all fishes over 40 cm are female.

 In Britain and Ireland this species spawns in April and May and the fish move from wintering areas in deeper offshore waters to more coastal waters.
-The males excavate a shallow depression in the sand or gravel piling the spoil around the edge to creat a crater like structure.
+The males excavate a shallow depression in the sand or gravel piling the spoil around the edge to create a crater like structure.
 The female then lays the eggs into this depression and the male guards the eggs from predators and keeps them clear of debris until they hatch.
 Farther south, spawning takes place earlier in the year.

 Fisheries

 The black seabream is a valued food fish and is an important target species for commercial fisheries, as well as for recreational fishers during the spawning season.
-It is targeted throughout its extensive distribution but espacially to the north of Senegal.
+It is targeted throughout its extensive distribution but especially to the north of Senegal.
 It is caught by line fishing, trawling, beach seines, fixed nets and fish traps.
 This species is landed throughout the year but the amount landed varies seasonally.
 It is sold fresh, frozen or salted and dried and the flesh is highly valued.
 Some of the catch is processed to produce fish meal and oil.
 Black seabream is frequently sold in the markets in Tunisia, Morocco, Italy, Cyprus, Greece, Turkey and Sicily, and is infrequently marketed in other areas.
 3,200 tonnes are landed in Portugal per annum, where this fish is a very important species for commercial inshore fisheries.